agfianf/annotate-anu/docs/export-workflow.md

 - **Export completed**: When the export finishes successfully (with image/annotation counts)
 - **Export failed**: When an export encounters an error (with error details)

-## Future: Data Versioning Features
+## Data Versioning Features

-With `resolved_metadata` stored in the database, future features can include:
+With `resolved_metadata` stored in the database (including category info for tags), the following features are available:

 ```mermaid
 flowchart LR